keras-team/keras-io/examples/vision/md/conv_lstm.md

 and construct some GIFs with them to see the model's predicted videos.

+You can use the trained model hosted on [Hugging Face Hub](https://huggingface.co/keras-io/conv-lstm) and try the demo on [Hugging Face Spaces](https://huggingface.co/spaces/keras-io/conv-lstm).

 ```python
 # Select a few random examples from the dataset.